DannyBen/php-quandl/README.md

 -------

 You may provide the `quandl` object with a cache handler function.
-This function shuold be responsible for both reading from your cache and storing to it.
+This function should be responsible for both reading from your cache and storing to it.

 See the `example_cache.php` file.